emilylauyw/Udacity_DAND_CaseStudy1-Investigate_Wine_Quality_Data_Set/README.md

 Udacity Data Analyst Case Study 1 - Combine 2 datasets, manipulate data with NumPy, Pandas, and Matplotlib to investigate a dataset on wine quality.

 ## Description
-For this use case, analyzation is performed on 2 datasets, one on red wine samples and the other on white wine samples from the north of Portugal.
+Analyze 2 datasets, one on red wine samples and the other on white wine samples from the north of Portugal.

 ### Files
 1. ```investigate_wine_quality``` contains the data analysis on the wine quality dataset.